Be sure you use the proper cover letter format to make your cover letter readable and professional.

 Your Name

-How to write your cover letter for hospitality industry work
+How to write your hospitality cover letter

 Before you begin writing, make sure you know how to write a cover letter in a way that makes you seem like the best candidate for the job.